tunghng/data-viz-proj/README.md

   2. Create time-series data for closing prices.
   3. Calculate additional variables like percent changes.
   4. Merge key event dates and market indices.
   5. Use charts to visualize trends.
+Use suitable charts such as line chart or candle stick to illustrate the stock trends.

 ### Comparative Growth Analysis Since a Key Historical Event